Sylius/SyliusAssortmentBundle/README.md

 ### Developers

-If you want to contribute, and develop this bundle, use the developers mailing list.
+If you want to contribute and develop this bundle, use the developers mailing list.
 [Mail](mailto:sylius-dev@googlegroups.com) or [view it](http://groups.google.com/group/sylius-dev).

 Sylius twitter account